contactandyc/another-c-library/website/ebook/3-buffer/index.md

 }
 ```

-Most of the objects you will create throughout the book will be named <i>object_name</i>_t.
-Functions that pertain to the object will be named <i>object_name</i>_<i>function_name</i>.
-Many of the objects can be created through <i>object_name</i>_init and destroyed using <i>object_name</i>_destroy.
+Most of the objects you will create throughout the book will be named <i>object\_name\_t</i>.
+Functions that pertain to the object will be named <i>object\_name\_function\_name</i>.
+Many of the objects can be created through <i>object\_name\_init</i> and destroyed using <i>object\_name\_destroy</i>.
 Sometimes there will be alternate init functions, and less frequently alternate destroy functions.
 In general, if you init an object, you are expected to destroy the object later.
 Objects will not just automatically disappear (unless the pool is used, which we will discuss later).

 The init function expects that you provide a hint as to how much memory your application might need.
 If you specify too many bytes, your program will consume extra memory needlessly.
-If you specify too small of a number, the buffer object will automatically grow as needed.
+If you specify too small of a number, the buffer object will automatically grow as needed, but will also  more computation time.
 ```c
 buffer_t *bh = buffer_init(10);
 ...